-The Council would not normally accept a cash sum in lieu of on-site provision of affordable housing.
-Developers would need to demonstrate exceptional circumstances set out in Policy H4 Off-site Affordable Housing - 'Provision In Lieu' for this to be acceptable.
+The Council would not normally accept a cash sum in lieu of on-site provision of affordable housing (Policy H4 Off-site Affordable Housing - 'Provision In Lieu').

 The site would be also appropriate for live/work units, taking advantage of good transport links and other industrial units in the area.
 An element of affordable live/work units would be required, similar to the provision for key workers.